fusioninventory/fusioninventory.github.io/documentation/fi4g/importrules.md

 title: How to work 'Equipment import and link rules'
 ---

-# How works 'Equipment import and link rules'

 {% include warning.html param="Equipment import and link rules are complex and misconfiguration can seriously hurt your GLPI." %}

-## First thing to know
+# First thing to know

 The rules engine goal is to detect if a device exists of if it has to be created.